joeynmt/joeynmt/README.md

 - bugfixes, minor refactoring

 > :warning: **Warning**
-> The models trained with JoeyNMT v1.x can be decoded with JoeyNMT v2.0.
+> The models trained with Joey NMT v1.x can be decoded with Joey NMT v2.0.
 > But there is no guarantee that you can reproduce the same score as before.

 <details><summary>previous releases</summary>